stardot/beebem-windows/Src/README_WINDOWS.txt

 You may also need to install:

-- Microsoft Windows Server 2003 SP1 Platform SDK
+- Windows SDK (e.g. Microsoft Windows SDK for Windows 7 and .NET Framework 4)

-- Microsoft Speech SDK 5.1